ANTsX/ANTsPy/tutorials/UsingITK.md

 python setup.py develop
 ```

-This step will generally take ~1 hour.
+This step will generally take ~1 hour - during which time you can easily become an
+expert at integrating your C++ code into the ANTsPy package.

 ## Step 1.
 Altering function arguments & Adding a few headers